 Lauren lives in Newnan, Georgia with her husband, Kevin, a fellow Georgia Tech alumnus, and their dachshund.
 They enjoy traveling the world as much as possible and experiencing new cultures.
 Lauren was an active member of the Alpha Chi Omega sorority and has served as a referee and a community coach in women's lacrosse.
 She is currently a mentor for a younger colleague at Delta and a member of both the International OCD Foundation and OCD Georgia.

 Vice President of Sales and Marketing, RLI Insurance

 Mike has also served as the leader of Storing Treasures, an organization designed to help individuals discover their unique financial personality and help them better reach their financial goals.
 The mission is to offer a web-based financial education program and financial plan to organizations so they can sponsor this with their employees, clients, and students.
-Mike ha previous experience as an officer in church leadership and is currently on the Board of a ministry that provides support to single mothers.
+Mike also has previous experience as an officer in church leadership.
 He is married to Tonya; they have four children and live in Lawrenceville, Georgia.

 Richard House, Jr.

 Managing Director, Joe Mack Ventures, LLC

 Richard R. House, Jr. was named president of CompuCredit in October 2000 and became a director in May 2001.
 House served as chief credit officer from the time he joined CompuCredit in April 1997 until being named president.
 He has more than fifteen years of experience in the consumer credit industry.
 From 1993 until 1997, House managed and directed Equifax's Decision Solutions division, the company's quantitative analysis and modeling group.
 Prior to joining Equifax in 1991, he was employed by the JC Penney Company, where he held various positions in credit operations and credit policy.